PublicDataWorks/complaint-manager/README.md

 ```

 The pre-push hook will execute when you run `git push`.
 It will pull any remote changes, rebuild the app,
-and run all tests before pushing.
+run all tests, and run the security checks before pushing.

 ## Set up google maps api key